SimonCao1207/SimonCao1207.github.io/_posts/2021-06-21-my-plan-for-this-summer-(covid time).md

 - Book about [introduction to machine learning interviews](https://huyenchip.com/ml-interviews-book/contents/1.1.1-working-in-research-vs.-workingin-production.html).
   <br>This book was writen by a Vietnamese author [Chip Huyen](https://huyenchip.com/).
 She's a Stanford professor and is known as a famous fiction book writer in Vietnam.<br>

+- Support Vector Machine:

 **2. <ins>Learning basic html, css and java script</ins>**

+I learned nothing unfortunately.
+Just some basic html is simply not enough.

 **3. <ins>Algorithms and data structures practice</ins>**